xparq/Out_of_Nothing/README.md

 BUILD:

-	Set `sfml_libroot=` in `tooling/_setenv.cmd` to match your setup!
+	Set `SFML_LIBROOT=` in `tooling/_setenv.cmd` to match your setup!
 	Make sure the MSVC CLI tools (CL, LINK, NMAKE etc.) are on the path!

-	Build with statically linked SFML libs:
+	Build with static-linked SFML libs:

 		build.cmd

-	or, for the SFML DLLs:
+	or, with the SFML DLLs:

 		build.cmd SFML_DLL=1

 	Add DEBUG=1 for debug build.

+	Also see (and change) the conditional compilation options in cfg.h.

-	!!
-Don't forget to run `build clean` before switching build modes!
+	(If you forget to run `build clean` before changing the build mode, no
-	   This is obviosuly also true when passing any of the conditional compilation flags directly to `build`, instead of changing them in cfg.h!
+	worries: the build script detects it for you, and triggers a full rebuild to avoid mismatched binaries.)

 	Note: Even with a static build, openal32.dll (shipped with SFML) will still be linked dynamically!